What Size Heat Pump? (and lots more besides!)

 For some folk it might be just one or two radiators, for others it might be every radiator in the house.

-It’s obviously a balancing act of cost, aesthetics, upheaval and reward (lower COP, higher performance).
+It’s obviously a balancing act of cost, aesthetics, upheaval and reward (higher SCOP, higher performance).

-Remember: a higher COP means it will cost less to run the heat pump as you’re getting more heat out for the same energy you put in.
+Remember: a higher SCOP means it will cost less to run the heat pump as you’re getting more heat out for the same energy you put in.

-But with the Vaillant Arotherm Plus capable of 300% efficiency even with 55 ℃ flow, many homes may find that their existing radiators are already okay.
+But with the Vaillant Arotherm Plus capable of 300% efficiency even with 55 ℃ flow, many homes may find that many of their existing radiators are already okay.
+Although it would be advisable to drive down the flow temperature wherever possible and achieve even better SCOP.

 The following diagram shows how most of my old set of radiators were capable of supporting 55 ℃ flow when -2.5 ℃ outside.

-I’d only really need to replace the Landing and Bathroom radiators with slightly bigger ones as they just fall short.
+If I’d planned for 55 ℃ flow I would have only had to replace the Landing and Bathroom radiators with slightly bigger ones as they just fell short.

 But I took the decision that as part of the upgrade to the heat pump I wanted to try and get as low a flow temperature as possible by replacing my existing radiators with ‘bigger’ versions.
 This meant we mainly had to upgrade to K2 variants and one being a K3 radiator.

-Almost all my new radiators are the same height and width as the previous versions, which meant for an easy swap with little disruption.
+Almost all my replacement radiators are the same height and width as the previous versions, which meant for an easy swap with little disruption.

 Although I did have to install a new second radiator in the kitchen/dining room space to be able to run lower flow temperatures.
 It was going to be impossible to run really low flow with just a single radiator in there.